Save The Dates

 Thirty participating artists will be painting in and exploring the beautiful city of San Miguel.
 When provided, your photo and a link to your website will be posted on the IWS SMA website prior to the event.
 Artists are invited to bring 2 paintings ready to hang to Casa Europa on San Francisco where works will be exhibited and for sale for the duration of the festival.

 Upon arriving Thursday November 10th, after checking in to the hotel of your choice, bring your watercolor paintings done previously to Casa Europa (https://www.casaeuropamexico.com) to hang with price and artist’s information.
+REGISTRATION is 10am - 12pm.
 Later Thursday evening you are invited to a reception at the home of Trish Brock in Vista Antiqua for drinks and tapas.

-Friday morning, we will all meet at Charco del Ingenio from 9:30-12:30 to paint in the beautiful gardens.
-Demonstrations are scheduled for Friday and Saturday afternoons.
+Friday morning, we will all meet at Charco del Ingenio from 9am -4pm to paint in the beautiful gardens.
+Demonstrations are scheduled for Thursday and Saturday afternoons at 2pm.

-Friday evening is a reception with drinks and tapas at the Casa de la Cuesta (http://www.casadelacuesta.com) hosted by Heidi LeVasseur.
+Friday evening is a reception with drinks and tapas at the Casa de la Cuesta (http://www.casadelacuesta.com) hosted by Bill LeVasseur.
 You are also invited to a tour of the wonderful Mask Museum. (maskmuseumsma.com)

 Saturday morning you may paint in any location in and around the central part or Jardin of San Miguel.
 Saturday evening, your hosts will be Bill Harris and Howard Haynes at Casa Piedras. (https://www.piedrassanmiguel.com) you are invited for a tour of their delightful gardens and newly built hacienda and tapas and drinks.

-Sunday morning you may bring two of your plein air paintings to Casa Europa to be hung and judged with a reception that evening scheduled from 4-7.
+Sunday morning you may bring two of your plein air paintings to Casa Europa between 10 and 11am to be hung.
+Judges will arrive at 11:45.
+A reception that evening is scheduled from 4-7pm.
 After the reception, we ask that you take your unsold paintings with you.

 Places to Stay